molines/IMHOTEP/Doc/Ensemblization.md

 communication between various members at run-time.
 This possibility is used for building unique forcing fields for all member, as shown below.

 In this document, NEMO modifications related to ensemble simulations are detailed, for NEMO version 4.0.6.
+Last paragraph is a summary on how to set up an ensemble configuration, in a practical way.

-## Code modification: Base
+## 2. Code modification: Base
-These are the core of the modification for running ensemble run, introduced in NEMO 4.0.2 by Jean-Michel.
+These are the core of the modifications for running ensemble run, introduced in NEMO 4.0.2 by Jean-Michel.

-For DCM version, all modifications related to ensemble will be introduced only when key_drakkar is defined at compile time.
+For DCM version, all modifications related to ensemble will be introduced only when key_drakkar_ensemble  is defined at compile time.
-Is it necessary to have also a new CPP key such as key_drakkar_ensemble ?
-No clear idea, but for porting purpose I will introduce this key, that eventually will be merged with key_drakkar in order to leave only one drakkar key.
+Once tests have been performed, it is likely that we will only keep key_drakkar for all drakkar related modifications, including ensemble.

 We decide to keep the nomemclature that what used for OCCIPUT for naming the ensemble (this introduces differences with Jean-Michel code).
 Following DCM good practice, an experiment is defined by the config name and the case name `<CONFIG>-<CASE>`.
 (Example eORCA025-IMHOTEP.S ).
 The ensemble nomenclature used in OCCIPUT, encode the member number into the CASE part of the name, leading to `<CONFIG>-<CASE>.<MBR>` (where
 `<MBR>` is a 3 digit member number (001 ...
 010 etc.. ) (Example : eORCA025.L75-IMHOTHEP.ES.007 for the 7th member of run IMHOTEP.ES).
 The idea
 is to be able to consider a single member as a particular CASE of the simulation (hence using standard tools will be OK).
-To implement this nomenclature, for model output files, this will be coded in the xml files used by XIOS.
-In the fortran code, this have an impact on the files directly written by NEMO such as restart files, ocean.output files and all the log files produced by NEMO at runtime.
+In the fortran code, this have also an impact on the files directly written by NEMO such as restart files, ocean.output files and all the log files produced by NEMO at runtime.

-### New control variables in namelist
+### 2.1 New control variables in namelist
 New control variables are introduced in order to control the ensemble run.
 In order to be orthogonal to the standard code, modification are introduced in the nammpp_drk new namelist block: